The best camping knives 2023: folding knives for backcountry adventures

 The Benchmade 318 Proper is a contemporary take on the traditional pocket-knife, with a Barlow-style clip point blade and mottled green scales that soon take on a weathered patina, despite being made from modern Micarta.
 Similarly, though the blade has an unmistakeable classic silhouette, the steel is a bang up to date CPM S30V.

 Widely regarded as being among the best all-round high-end stainless knife steels available, S30V is known for its excellent edge retention and corrosion resistance, while also balancing hardness and toughness.
 This makes the Proper 318 a premium knife with impressive capabilities, which is reflected in the price.
-But it is made in the USA and is an undoubtedly classy blade – if you can afford to splurge, you won’t regret it.
+But it is made in the USA and we found it to be an undoubtedly classy blade on test.
+If you can afford to splurge, you won’t regret it.

 Read our full Benchmade Proper 318 Clip-point Micarta review